 What are the three skills needed to be a successful entrepreneur?

-Never Stop Learning: in order to be successful, you have to read all the time.
+Never Stop Learning: to be successful, you have to read all the time.
 Changes in the business world, how to talk to people, how to create solutions to existing problems.
-Making your customers happy using your products and how to design a good product.
+Make your customers happy using your products and how to design a good product.

-Basic knowledge of UI/UX: if you found a problem and you created a solution you have to present it in a way that will make your customer understand what is the value that you give to him.
+Basic knowledge of UI/UX: if you find a problem and you create a solution you have to present it in a way that will make your customer understand what is the value that you give to him.
 Most successful startups are design-driven and customers appreciate a well-designed product.

 Listen and present ideas: it is important to know how to present new ideas to your team in a way that they will enjoy working on them.
 Also, it is equally important to pay 100% attention to the new ideas that the people from your team are proposing.